Protected Characteristics

 The teaching of protected characteristics can feel like a very daunting thing for a parent, as some of the content may feel inappropriate for primary age children.
 However, all content is taught using age-appropriate language and in a child-friendly way to start to teach the children these important concepts that will follow them through life.

-The 9 Protected Characteristics are actively promoted in school through:
+The 9 Protected Characteristics are actively promoted and taught through:

 Our school ethos